Reviews You Can Rely On

 Using a touchscreen based controller isn't ideal, but Tello flies so predictably that a suboptimal controller isn't a huge deal.
 Also, the app is compatible with some Bluetooth gaming controllers.

-The app also lets you adjust many advanced settings, letting you experiment as your piloting skills and interest grow.
+The app also lets you adjust many advanced settings, letting you experiment as your piloting skills and interests grow.
 However, most of these settings are not saved when you exit the app.
 So, if you find some new settings that you prefer, there's a good chance you'll have to go back in and adjust them every time you fly.

 If you encounter any issues, you can initiate a chat with a customer service agent directly from the app.
 We love this feature, as you can usually get some form of assistance within a few minutes of having an issue.